Druids: The Ancient Celtic Class That Did It All

 Like many pagan practices, Druidry still exists.
 One can say there was a “druid revival” that began around the 18th century, emerging from the Romanticism Movement.
 Romantics of the era celebrated nature and spirituality, building blocks that eventually reignited interest in ancient Druidry.

-Without being able to train as an Iron Age druid would (which could have taken anywhere from 12-20 years) and learn directly from the source, modern druids have been left to find their own path.
+Without being able to train as an Iron Age druid (which could have taken anywhere from 12-20 years) and learn directly from the source, modern druids have been left to find their own path.
 They may perform private sacrifices and stage public rituals, such as the Summer and Winter Solstice celebrations held at Stonehenge.
 Most druids have an in-home altar or shrine.
 Many have further conducted worship in natural spaces, such as a forest, near a river, or in stone circles.

 How to Cite this Article